suterr252/skippy/README.md

-We will there go through and download an image for each latitude:longitude:heading tuple from the [Google Street View Image API](https://developers.google.com/maps/documentation/streetview/).

-From here we will rely on [ImageMagick](https://www.imagemagick.org/script/index.php) to `"to create, edit, compose, or convert bitmap images"` (process these images and then create a GIF).
+We will there go through and request an image for each latitude:longitude:heading tuple from the [Google Street View Image API](https://developers.google.com/maps/documentation/streetview/) and rely on [ImageMagick](https://www.imagemagick.org/script/index.php) to process the downloaded images and then create a GIF.

-From there, we will send our generated gif to Amazon's [S3](https://aws.amazon.com/s3/) for storage with a url of `https://s3.amazonaws.com/skippy-cs252/<filename>.gif` where the filename is formed via the input directions.
-For the example above, this would be [https://s3.amazonaws.com/skippy-cs252/3065JacksonStSanFranciscoCA94115to2261FillmoreStSanFranciscoCA94115.gif](https://s3.amazonaws.com/skippy-cs252/3065JacksonStSanFranciscoCA94115to2261FillmoreStSanFranciscoCA94115.gif).
+From there, we will send our built GIF to [Amazon S3](https://aws.amazon.com/s3/) for storage with a url of `https://s3.amazonaws.com/skippy-cs252/<filename>.gif` where the filename is formed via the input directions.
+For the current example, this would be [https://s3.amazonaws.com/skippy-cs252/3065JacksonStSanFranciscoCA94115to2261FillmoreStSanFranciscoCA94115.gif](https://s3.amazonaws.com/skippy-cs252/3065JacksonStSanFranciscoCA94115to2261FillmoreStSanFranciscoCA94115.gif).

 ![Final GIF](https://github.com/suterr252/skippy/blob/master/img/3065JacksonStSanFranciscoCA94115to2261FillmoreStSanFranciscoCA94115.gif)